SalikeHassan/software-engineer-interview/README.md

 - [Download Visual Studio 2022 Community Version](https://code.visualstudio.com/download)<br/>
 - [Download Postman](https://www.postman.com/downloads/)<br/>

-# How to run code in VS Code?
+# How to run code in Visual Studio 2022?
 - Download or clone code from this repo.
 - Open Visual Studio 2022.
 - Browse solution file from cloned folder.
 - Set Zip.Installments.Api as startup project.
 - Validate Serilog in appsettings.json.
-It should be as below in appsettings.json
+It should be as below in appsettings.json.
  ```
    "Serilog": {
     "using": [ "Serilog.Sinks.File" ],